Jingo88/Just_Another_React_Tutorial/README.md

 ##### Recap for Event Listeners

 * Alright so this app isn't going to just stop at console logging
-* We can grab the user input with our `handleUserSubmit` function and passing it down as a prop called `OnUserSubmit` to our Home Component.
+* We can grab the user input with our `handleUserSubmit` function and pass it down as a prop called `OnUserSubmit` to our Home Component.
-* Now we have to make calls to the OMDB API
+* Now we're going to start sending requests to the OMDB API

 ##### MOAR ORGANIZATION!!!
 (Set Up AJAX Calls)